jairaj-018/AIGemini/README.md

-Standard Operating Procedure (SOP) for Integrating ChatGPTClone in a React Application.
+Standard Operating Procedure (SOP).

 Prerequisites:

-2.React Application: The target software must be a React application .
+1.React Application: The target software must be a React application .
-3.API Key: You will need a valid Google Generative AI API key to connect with the model.
+2.API Key: You will need a valid Google Generative AI API key to connect with the model.

 Steps for Implementation: